-11. Countries in the Region are experiencing double burden of disease: communicable diseases which are highly prevalent, and noncommunicable diseases which are increasing rapidly.
-The HIV/AIDS pandemic, malaria and the re-emergence of tuberculosis, etc., have further compounded this situation.
-Low levels of literacy (especially among women), poor sanitation, inadequate food, civil strife and risky behaviours (e.g. smoking, increasing sedentary living and unhealthy diets), which constitute broad deteminants of health, underlie many health problems in the Region.
+11. Countries in the Region are experiencing a double burden of disease: communicable diseases which are highly prevalent and non-communicable diseases which are increasing rapidly.
+The HIV/AIDS pandemic, malaria and the re-emergence of tuberculosis, etc. have further compounded this situation.
+Low levels of literacy (especially among women), poor sanitation, inadequate food, civil strife and risky behaviours (e.g., smoking, increasing sedentary living and unhealthy diets) which constitute broad determinants of health underlie many health problems in the Region.
 "Poverty fuels the impact of these factors on health as it keeps people in poor health and poor health keeps people in poverty".4

-12. WHO recognizes the need to involve all people in addressing these broad determinants to improve health.
-The WHO Constitution states that informed opinion and active cooperation on the part of the public are of the utmost importance in the improvement of the health of the people.5 The Organization therefore encourages and supports countries to use health promotion to address the broad determinants.
+2 Adapted from a statement in Tones, K. et al (1990).
+Health Education: Effectiveness and effeciency.
+Chapman and Hall, London, p.
+4.

-13. Countries recognize the value of health education and also that to achieve its full potential, it has to be combined with other health promotion methods as proposed in this strategy.
+3 Adapted from WHO (1998).
+Health Promotion Glossary (WHO/HPR/HEP/98.1), p.
+2. Action at all or most of these levels is motivated by the understanding that many causes of illness and death can be addressed through simple measures directed at the individual, the community and the environment.

-14. A recent WHO survey in the Region reveals the existence of various health promotion aproaches and methods institutionalized in diverse structures.
-Of a total of 37 countries, 15 have health education; 11 information, education and communication; five health promotion; two information, education and communication and health education; one information, education and social mobilization; one other health education and social mobilization; and two have no specific approach.6 Health promotion is being increasingly incorporated into non-health sectors, especially education and agriculture.
-Seventeen countries are already implementing the Health Promoting Schools Initiative.7
+- 12. WHO recognizes the need to involve all people in addressing these broad determinants to improve health.
+The WHO Constitution states that informed opinion and active cooperation on the part of the public are of the utmost importance in the improvement of the health of the people.5 The Organization therefore encourages and supports countries to use health promotion to address the broad determinants. - 13.
+Countries recognize the value of health education and also that to achieve its full potential, it has to be combined with other health promotion methods as proposed in this strategy. - 14.
+A recent WHO survey in the Region reveals the existence of various health promotion approaches and methods institutionalized in diverse structures.
+Of a total of 37 countries, fifteen have health education; eleven information, education and communication; five health promotion; two information, education and communication and health education; one information, education and communication and social mobilization; one other health education and social mobilization; and two have no specific approach.
+Health promotion is being increasingly incorporated into non-health sectors, especially education and agriculture.
+Seventeen countries are already implementing the Health Promoting Schools Initiative.7 - 15.
+A report of an expert consultation shows that the implementation of health promotion and related approaches in the Region has traditionally been spearheaded by the health sector although the participation of individuals, communities and non-health actors is gradually increasing. - 16.
+Reports from various countries indicate innovative use of entertainment and communication media in the Region.
+However, the main media used continue to be print.
+Radio, focus groups, folk media, interactive theatre, puppetry and television are also used to some extent.8 - 17.
+The major challenges relating to the implementation of health promotion in the Region include: - (a) poor definition of expected health outcomes, specific factors and conditions to be influenced through health promotion; - (b) lack of health promotion policies and guidelines for coordination of different methods and approaches; - (c) inadequate capacity (especially in human resources) to develop, implement and evaluate health promotion programmes and activities;

-4WHO Regional Office for Africa, Report of the Regional Consultation on Poverty and Health.
+4 WHO Regional Office for Africa, Report of the Regional Consultation on Poverty and Health.
 July 2000, Harare, p.
 8.

-5Constitution of The World Health Organization, Section One, p.
+5 Constitution of The World Health Organization, Section One, p.
 1.

-6A questionnaire was sent to countries and these were the responses which had been received by September, 2000.
-Only two countries had full health promotion structures.
-Three others combined health promotion with health education or information, education and communication.
+6 A questionnaire was sent to countries and these are the responses which had been received by September, 2000.
+Only two countries have full health promotion structures.
+Three others combine health promotion with health education or information, education and communication.